-The city of Perm gives its name to the Permian Period, a geological era spanning from 299 to 252 million years ago.
-The extremely rich period ended in the biggest mass extinction in history, an event that has been compared to the ongoing sixth mass extinction.
-Caused by human activity, the present wave of species extinction has accelerated rapidly since the start of 20th century and has reduced the biodiversity of the planet in unprecedented ways.
+The city of Perm gives its name to the Permian, an extremely rich period spanning from 299 to 252 million years ago that ended with the largest mass extinction in history, an event that has been compared to the ongoing sixth mass extinction.
+Caused by human activity, the current wave of species extinction has accelerated rapidly since the start of the 20th century and has reduced the planet’s biodiversity in unprecedented ways.

-The exhibition in Turku Art Museum consists of lenticular images, photographs and volkonskoite, a green pigment derived from a clay-bearing sandstone, used by Russian painters and even Picasso.
-Volkonskoite formed in the Permian Period, and is found in the Perm region.
-The exhibition is accompanied by a book that will be released in the spring.
+The exhibition in Turku Art Museum consists of lenticular images, photographs and a piece of volkonskoite, a green pigment derived from a clay-bearing sandstone, used by Russian painters and even Picasso.
+Volkonskoite formed in the Permian Period and is found only in the Perm region.
+A book accompanies the exhibition.

-Axel Straschnoy (born 1978) is a visual artist from Buenos Aires, based in Helsinki.
-His work deals with the social practices surrounding objects of knowledge.
-His long-term, research-focused projects span planetarium films, performances, film installations, editions, traveling exhibitions, museum collections and VR films.
+Axel Straschnoy (born 1978) is a visual artist from Buenos Aires, based in Helsinki, whose work deals with the social practices in science and art.
+His long-term, research-focused projects span planetarium films, performances, video installations, editions, travelling exhibitions, museum collections and VR films.
 He is interested in expeditions: literal and metaphorical, scientific and artistic.